dclee131/PowerFlowCVXRS/README.md

 If you find this content useful for your research, please consider citing:

-[1] Convex Restriction of Power Flow Feasibility Set: proposed convex restriction of OPF constraints.
+[1] Convex Restriction of Power Flow Feasibility Set <br />
+TL;DR: proposes convex restriction of OPF constraints.

     @article{lee2019convex,
       author={Lee, Dongchan and Nguyen, Hung D. and Dvijotham, K. and Turitsyn, Konstantin},